 Where To Stay

 As you relax on the sandy shore or splash in the sea, you'll likely see some catamarans heading up the coast on their way to feed the sea turtles.
 You might also spot the Jolly Roger pirate ship with its calypso music filling the air!

-Prospect beach is most easily accessed by parking at the Good Shepherd church at Fitts Village and strolling south along the beach.
+Prospect beach is most easily accessed by parking at the Good Shepherd church in Fitts Village and strolling south along the beach.